Lake-Tuggeranong-College/Holocron/_Networking and Cybersecurity/2 - Network Administration and Security/_projects/SCARIF/Project Overview.md

 isCurrent: true
 needsUpdating: true
 ---
-# Database Application for Remote Telemetry Hosting (DARTH)
+# Project SCARIF (Secure Containerised Archive for Remote Interface Feedback)

 ### Executive Summary

-Project **D.A.R.T.H.** is a comprehensive full-stack engineering initiative designed to bridge the gap between physical hardware and modern web-based data management.
-By integrating low-level **Arduino** hardware with a containerised **PHP**, **Python**, and **MariaDB** backend, the project establishes a robust, bidirectional communication pipeline for real-time data acquisition and remote system control.
+Project **S.C.A.R.I.F.** is a comprehensive full-stack engineering initiative designed to bridge the gap between physical hardware and modern web-based data management.
+By integrating low-level **Adafruit Feather HUZZAH32** hardware with a containerised **PHP**, **Python**, and **MariaDB** backend, the project establishes a robust, bidirectional communication pipeline for real-time data acquisition and remote system control.
 ### System Architecture Diagram

 The following diagram illustrates the interaction between the physical hardware and the dockerised infrastructure: